wacul/ulog/README.md

 ## Adapters

 ulog has no output handler itself.
-As default, all logs are output via go's standard library log.
+By default, all logs are discarded.

-Instead, ulog provides adapter implementations for popular loggers.
+To output logs, ulog provides adapter implementations for popular loggers.
 (see the [adapter](./adapter) directory)

+* stdlog (go's standard library log)
 * logrus
 * log15
 * glog